This microscope was owned by

 Dr. John Edward Marsh who studied in Heidleberg Germany in

-the 1860's and practiced in the USA.
+the 1860's and lived in Rahway, N.J, USA.
 According to the Zeiss archives (see below), this instrument is Stand II.
 It was

 manufactured on Oct.
 30, 1867 and purchased in Jena